<!- SGM - removed "symbols and conventions from title and renumbered from [3.1.x] to [3.x] –>

 access:

-An execution-time action, to read or modify the value of an object.
+an execution-time action to read or modify the value of an object.

 Note 1: Where only one of two actions is meant, read or modify.
 Modify includes the case where the new value being stored is the same as the previous value.
 Expressions that are not evaluated do not access objects

-access protection
+access protection:

 alignment